 ARTICLE TABLE OF CONTENTS (Skip to Section)

-Before investing in commodity and volatility-linked exchange-traded products, investors should understand what drives their performance.
+Before investing in Bitcoin, commodity and volatility-linked exchange-traded products, investors should understand what drives their performance.
 Roll yield is a large contributor to commodity and VIX ETF performance.

-Oil and Volatility ETF Performance Drivers
+Volatility, Bitcoin, and Oil ETF Performance Drivers

 The four components that determine the returns of commodity and volatility ETFs are: